supragya/TendermintConnector/README.md

 This would create a new file `irisnetkeys.json` which contains keys relevant to peer nodeID `376378adce3c6e3fde8201a4926b4adae6cb72e0`.
 You can now put `376378adce3c6e3fde8201a4926b4adae6cb72e0@127.0.0.1:59001` (for localhost) as a persistent peer of your real tendermint node by editing your *config.toml* or passing peer as a command line argument.

-Subsequent runs of `tendermint_connector connect` would require this keyfile to be provided to the program using command such as follows:
+Subsequent runs of `TendermintConnector connect` would require this keyfile to be provided to the program using command such as follows:
 ```
-tendermint_connector connect --keyfile irisnetkeys.json
+TendermintConnector connect --keyfile irisnetkeys.json
 ```

 You may wish to verify the integrity of generated keyfiles.
 This can be done by simply (no `--generate` flag):
 ```
-tendermint_connector keyfile --keyfile irisnetkeys.json --chain irisnet
+TendermintConnector keyfile --keyfile irisnetkeys.json --chain irisnet
 ```

-### tendermint_connector as a spamfilter for Marlin Relay
+### TendermintConnector as a spamfilter for Marlin Relay
 ```
-tendermint_connector spamfilter
+TendermintConnector spamfilter
 ```
 Tendermint connector will run as a spam filter endpoint for verifying messages recieved at any relay endpoint.
 The expected format of message in spamfilter mode is proto3 encoded Marlin Tendermint Data Transfer Protocol messages.
 Spamfilter replies with a single byte (0 or 1) for whether message is spam (0), hence to be blocked or not (1), hence to be allowed.

-You can learn more about the *tendermint_connector spamfilter* command using `tendermint_connector spamfilter -h`.
+You can learn more about the *TendermintConnector spamfilter* command using `TendermintConnector spamfilter -h`.

 For configuring any of this for runtime, the following can be used for changed params:
 ```
-tendermint_connector spamfilter --peerip 127.0.0.2 --rpcport 26667
+TendermintConnector spamfilter --peerip 127.0.0.2 --rpcport 26667
 ```